Azure/azure-functions-ux/server/src/quickstart/coretoolsDirectPublish-custom-v2.md

 ### Install dependencies

-Before you can get started, you should <a href="https://go.microsoft.com/fwlink/?linkid=2016195" target="_blank">install Node.js</a> which includes npm, which is how you will obtain the Azure Functions Core Tools.
+Before you can get started, you should <a href="https://go.microsoft.com/fwlink/?linkid=2016195" target="_blank">install Node.js</a> which includes npm.
+This is how you will obtain the Azure Functions Core Tools.
 If you prefer not to install Node.js, see the other installation options in our <a href="https://go.microsoft.com/fwlink/?linkid=2016192" target="_blank">Core Tools reference</a>.

 Run the following command to install the Core Tools package: